I can’t wait for

-I believe this announcement and Arnolds Park’s continued success owe a great debt of gratitude to my late cousin, Stephen Ross Kennedy.
-So in this blog I’d once again like to salute Steve, one of the Maritime Museum’s founders and its first director.
+ZONE is dedicated to Steve, one of the ’s founders and its first director.
 Steve also was the first captain of the Queen II, an excursion boat that plies the waters of Okoboji West every summer.
-NO WAKE
+Maritime Museum

-While book launches and signings are always fun, this one was truly special.
-It let me spotlight a life that mattered.
+While book launches and signings are always fun, this one is truly special.
+It lets me spotlight a life that mattered.
 In no small part, Steve’s infectious enthusiasm is responsible for helping a number of the lake region’s family fun staples continue to flourish.
 His life and contributions should be a lesson to us all when we’re tempted to shrug our shoulders and ask “why bother?”

 While the “cousin” in NO WAKE